 “This is turning out exactly the way scientists predicted, with one exception: it’s happening faster than they thought,” says political analyst David Gergen, who served in four presidential administrations.
 “The question is what can we do rapidly that would alleviate this and be fair to all.”

 Gergen is in favor of urgent acting on climate, but is skeptical of the all-encompassing vision of the Green New Deal.
-“The last thing we need is another fight that leads to a big environmental bill that the minority won't vote for,” he says.
-Referencing the Affordable Care Act, “it's only voted for by the majority, and then the minority spends the next five years trying to undo it.”
+“The last thing we need is another fight that leads to a big environmental bill that the minority won't vote for,” he says referencing the Affordable Care Act, “and it's only voted for by the majority, and then the minority spends the next five years trying to undo it.”

 At a minimum, Gergen believes Republicans would be in favor of getting the U.S. back into the Paris Accord and setting a reasonable price on carbon.
 So what keeps Republican lawmakers from signing on to meaningful climate legislation?

 “You have to think that the Republican Party takes a contrary view in part because of the money [from the fossil fuel industry],” he laments.
 As someone who grew up in tobacco country and lost his father to cancer, Gergen can’t help but see the parallels between that industry and oil companies.

 “The science… may not be 100% correct and maybe it's only 95% correct,” he says, “but whatever the number is we should have an insurance policy to protect our kids and our grandkids.
 I mean it’s just, that’s just obvious common sense.”

 That common sense, as more and more voters experience more frequent extreme weather, is serving to move the climate debate forward in Washington.
 “There’s a lot of signs that voters, you know, they may not completely agree with the Green New Deal,” says Marianne Lavelle, a reporter with InsideClimate News, “but they’re not very happy with having politicians who are just not paying attention to climate and just not doing anything.”